anettrolikova/planett/index.md

 # FAQs
 ### Why planett.xyz?
-- Simple - I have planet 🪐 tattooed to my right upper hand and my name is Anett so planet-Anett 🤗 You can find full story about why planet on my Instagram which I keep private.
+- Simple - I have planet 🪐 tattooed to my right upper arm and my name is Anett so planet-Anett 🤗 You can find full story about why planet on my Instagram which I keep private for personal reason.

 This page is WIP (Work In Progress) it may change over time.
 I'm updating it on a very irregular basis.